-A student who feels that he or she has been treated unfairly or unjustly by a faculty member of the university with regard to an academic process has the right to appeal according to approved procedure.
-Specific grounds for an appeal include one or more of the following occurrences: 1) that a computational/recording, or other technical error has been made but has not been acknowledge by the instructor; 2) that the grade has been assigned in an arbitrary, capricious, or vindictive manner, or in a manner intended to inappropriately manipulate or control the student; 3) that the assigned grade does not reflect the grading criteria in the course syllabus; or 4) that published department policies have not been followed.
+A student who feels that he or she has been treated un- If the problem is not resolved with the decision of the Academic Vice President, the student may file a formal fairly or unjustly by a faculty member of the university with regard to an academic process has the right to appeal grievance.
+A formal grievance is a serious matter and according to approved procedure.
+Specific grounds for an should be done with careful consideration. appeal include one or more of the following occurrences: 1) that a computational/recording, or other technical Within two (2) days of the Academic Vice President's error has been made but has not been acknowledge by decision, the student must request in writing to the Academic Vice President a formal hearing before the the instructor; 2) that the grade has been assigned in an arbitrary, capricious, or vindictive manner, or in a man-Grievance Committee, an ad hoc subcommittee of the ner intended to inappropriately manipulate or control Academic Policies Committee.
+The Grievance Committhe student; 3) that the assigned grade does not reflect tee will meet within three (3) days of the request to hear the grading criteria in the course syllabus; or 4) that pubthe student's case and will issue a decision which will lished department policies have not been followed. constitute final action by the University.
+This completes STEP III on the Appeals Review Form.